 Making sense of life and death before making practical arrangements helps ensure that your end-of-life planning reflects your values and priorities.
 Whether you have days or decades left to live, we believe that thinking about and preparing for your death will inspire you to live your best life now.

-7 Tools for Making Sense of Life & Death: A workbook to explore the reality of your mortality
+7 Tools for Making Sense of Life & Death® (Online Program)

 - nine videos with Reena and Michelle walking you through the workbook exercises and accompanying you with examples, stories and additional tips and resources,

 - a community forum, and

 - seven bonus items that provide additional inspiration and clarity.